dwarvesf/playground/go/Go for Enterprise/how-to-use-go-in-enterprise.md

   - language
 authors:
   - fuatto
-title: "How to use Go in the Enterprise"
+title: 'How to use Go in the Enterprise'
 description: "This content map explores strategies and best practices for implementing Go as a primary programming language in enterprise environments.
 It covers Go's strengths in scalability, concurrency, and performance, as well as addressing common challenges and considerations for large-scale adoption in corporate settings."
 date: 2024-08-30
 ---